sensu/sensu-docs/content/sensu-core/1.4/_index.md

 <img src="/images/sys-context.jpeg">

-Sensu is a client-based monitoring tool that you install on your organization's infrastructure.
+Sensu is an agent-based monitoring tool that you install on your organization's infrastructure.
 The Sensu client gives you visibility into everything you care about; the Sensu server gives you flexible, automated workflows to route metrics and alerts.

-- **Monitor containers, instances, applications, and on-premises infrastructure.**
+- **Monitor containers, instances, applications, and on-premises infrastructure**

 Sensu is designed to monitor everything from the server closet to the cloud.
 [Install the Sensu client][15] on the hosts you want to monitor, integrate with the [Sensu API][16], or take advantage of [proxy clients][17] to monitor anything on your network.